Sm1321/END_To_END_MultiAI_Agent/README.md

-## About the Folders
+## 📂About the Folders
 - in `app Folder` we are having all the Folders in it.
-- Core :- Having the Main logic of the Project
+- `Core` :- Having the Main logic of the Project
-- frontend :- About the Front End Code
+- `frontend` :- About the Front End Code
-- backend :- About the Backend Code
+- `backend` :- About the Backend Code
+- `main.py` :- File we run the Code to Excute the Streamlit APP
--
+- `config` :- Groq Models